jbgreer/nrf5-docker-build/README.md

 ```
 ] docker build -t jbgreer/nrf5-v17.1.0 .
 ```
+#### where jbgreer/nrf5-v17.1.0 is a tag.
+Somewhat arbitrary, unless you want to push this to ghrc.io or the like.

 ### Run
 #### Drops you into a shell in the container
 ```
 ] docker run --name nrf5-v17.1.0 -it jbgreer/nrf5-v17.1.0 /bin/bash
 ```
+#### where nrf5-v17.1.0 is an arbitrary name and jbgreer/nrf5-v17.1.0 is the tag from the build step

 ### Use container
 #### In container, change to an existing example and build it.